coin-or/Clp/README.md

  * `defaults.cpp`.
 This does not do much more, but it does it in much more complicated way by specifically setting defaults so it does give more useful information.
-It also prints a solution in a format "similar" to that of MPSX.
+It also prints a solution in a format similar to that of MPSX.

  * `presolve.cpp`  This is a good driver for larger problems.